hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 annotations_orgDb <- annotations_orgDb[non_duplicates_idx, ]
 ```

-Note that some genes were not annotated.
-Our dataset was created based on the GRCh37/hg19 build of the human genome, and we are annotating with the most recent build.
-It is possible that some of the genes have changed names, so are not present in this version of the database.
-We can check the number of NAs returned:
+Note that there also some genes that have NA values in each of the columns.
+These are genes that were not annotated.

 ```r
 # Check number of NAs returned